Creative Pen Swatch Bullet Journal Pages

 We're starting from my own swatch of my Tombow Dual Brush pens.

-I actually have a whole separate notebook where I’m swatching ALL my pens so I can have a good view of all the colors and materials I have.
+I actually had a whole separate notebook where I was swatching ALL my pens so I can have a good view of all the colors and materials I have.
+Since the notebook was the same brand as the ones i used for planning it worked perfectly.

 Another great swatch spread for some of my favorite pens - Tombow Twin Tone.